 As one of the most premium travel credit cards available, the Chase Sapphire Reserve® earns you 3X points on travel worldwide (after earning your annual travel credit) and dining at restaurants worldwide, plus 1X points on everything else.
 From now until Apr.
-30, 2021, you’ll also receive 3X points on grocery store purchases (up to $1,000 a month).
+30, 2021, you’ll also receive 3X points on grocery store purchases (up to $1,000 in purchases a month).

 The CSR’s big rewards come with an equally large annual fee ($550 per year), yet the perks of the card nearly offset the cost for your first year.
 If you tend to travel multiple times a month, you shouldn’t have a problem getting value out of the card for years to come.